-The Mavis Future Faculty Fellows (MF3) Academy in the College of Engineering was developed to facilitate the training of the next generation of great engineering professors.
-Engineering at Illinois is internationally recognized for the impact of our research and the strength of our graduate education.
+The Mavis Future Faculty Fellows (MF3) Academy in The Grainger College of Engineering was developed to facilitate the training of the next generation of great engineering faculty.
+The Grainger College of Engineering is internationally recognized for the impact of our research and the strength of our graduate education.
 The doctoral programs that produce this reputation are primarily research-focused and may not provide students interested in academic careers with the opportunity to gain the knowledge of how to become a highly productive faculty member.

 To help address this issue, the Office of Engineering Graduate, Professional and Online Programs facilitates the MF3 Academy where fellows participate in a series of workshops, seminars, and activities that cover various aspects of an academic career.
 Workshop themes include describing life as a faculty member, writing cover letters and CVs, preparing for campus interviews, and defining and achieving success as a faculty member.
 These workshops are available to all engineering graduate students.